Noctua28/Machine-Learning-Classification/README.md

 1. Scatter Plot: The scatter plot showing the relationship between wine price and the number of reviews reveals an interesting trend.
 It indicates that wines at lower price points tend to have a higher number of reviews.
 This suggests that consumers are more likely to review and provide feedback on wines that are more affordable, possibly due to their higher consumption rate.

 2. Bar Plot: The bar plot displaying the average rating for each type of wine allows us to compare the quality of different wine types.
-We observe that Type X wines tend to have the highest average ratings, while Type Y wines have the lowest average ratings.
+We observe that red wines tend to have the highest average ratings, while white and wines in the other category have the lower average ratings.
 This insight provides valuable information to stakeholders about the relative quality levels of different wine types.

 ## Model Metrics